-The Condan BUC has a serial interface that provides access to the BUC, normally labelled M&C. You will need a serial to USB adaptor, a Codan serial cable and a terminal programme like Putty.
+You will need a serial to USB adaptor, your laptop, a serial cable and a software terminal programme like Putty.

 Connect your laptop to the BUC and select the correct USB port (look in device manager if you are unsure or cannot connect).